Collaboration challenges are something every small company, startup, or remote team knows all too well.

 Small teams often don’t have the luxury of formal job descriptions.
 That’s great for flexibility but can cause confusion.

 You might be waiting for a teammate to finish a task—only to find out no one started it because everyone assumed someone else was on it.
+These collaborative challenges usually appear when responsibilities are discussed informally, but ownership is never clearly assigned.

 How to fix it: At the start of projects or even weekly check-ins, clearly assign tasks.
 Keep track of who owns what, so nobody’s wondering who’s responsible.